p2p-ld/sciop/docs/develop/contributing.md

 Most operating systems come with Python installed, however Sciop requires `python>=3.11`.
-If you have an older version, you'll need to install an updated version of python.
+If you have an older version of Python, you'll need to install an updated version of Python.

-Check your version of python
+Check your version of Python:

 ```shell
 python --version